9 Proven Ways to Minimize Order Returns in E-commerce

 “54% stated that the item received is the correct item, but it is the incorrect size or color.”

 Having gathered a substantial market knowledge in the field of product photography, we have crystallized 9 simple ways to elevate the level of imagery to an extent, that a client ends up with in-depth rounded knowledge about the product and its particulars, leaving little space for return reason.

 The below 6-minute read will provide you with a detailed understanding of what is the expectation of a demanding customer from product images, that leave no questions unanswered.
 We have learned to foresee the potential pitfalls to address any concerns regarding the product even before a potential buyer has them popping in their mind.
 We also use product photography as a filter, that is engineered to attract the right customer but filter away the client outside the target audience with a high probability of return.

-Creating the right visual representation of a brand and product is an overarching mission of the e-commerce marketers worldwide – and it is proven to reduce return rates multifold.
+Creating the right visual representation of a brand and product is an overarching mission of the e-commerce marketers worldwide – and it is proven to reduce product return rates in e-commerce multifold.
 However prosaic these pro tips may seem, when adhered to, they have proven an ability to both: increase CTR, boost engagement and decrease return rates for e-commerce businesses.

 Some retouching is a basic necessity for any type of images, product photography is no exception.
 You do need to adjust some aspects of the product images.
 But over-editing them will result in an unnatural feel and look of the picture itself.
 On top of that, over-edited pics are the major reason why online shoppers don’t recognize the item when it is delivered to their threshold.
 The main mission of pro product photographs should be to show the product as true-to-life as possible.
 When retouched excessively, they are literally making the photo looking not like the item.
 Therefore, the high return rate.